CousinCrypto/pyvector/README.md

 Copy your Api key and Environment (gcp-starter)

 To do your first upload to Pinecone vector database you should run first.py

+To query the vector database you should run query.py